Fiona-600/Project-2020/README.md

 **Investigation Approach using Python**

-An explanation of what investigating a data set entails
+*Step 1*
 Python program file ‘analysis.py’ will analyse the following aspects of the data set

-    1. Summarises each variable to a single text ﬁle
+    1. Summary of each variable outputted to a text file Iris_Dataset_Summary.txt
-    2. Presents a histogram of each variable to png. ﬁles
+    2. Histograms of each variables - Appendices 1-8
-    3. Outputs a scatter plot of each pair of variables
+    3. Scatter plot of each pair of variables - Appendices 9-11)

-*Insight into raw data*

-*The data analysis*

-*Variables*

-    •	sepal_length: Sepal length, in centimeters, used as input.
-    •	sepal_width:  Sepal width, in centimeters, used as input.
-    •	petal_length: Petal length, in centimeters, used as input.
-    •	petal_width:  Petal width, in centimeters, used as input.
-    •	class: Iris Setosa, Versicolor or Virginica, used as target
+*Step 2*
+Save all files to GitHub

+*Step 3*
+Write a summary of all findings and conclusions in README.md

 **Findings and Conclusions**